yogendra/vault-transform-demo/README.md

 # Vault Transform Secrets Engine with YugabyteDB Demo

+This demo application demonstrates data protection capabilities of vault with YugabyteDB.
+Application shows multiple capabilities available for masking, encrypting and tokenizing data.

+In this demo, YugabyteDB and Vault together solve 2 key issues:
+1. Protect against credential exposure by using short lived, dynamic credentials.
+2. Protect again data exposur in case of exfiltration

+## Demo Architecture

 ![Demo Architecture](assets/vault_transform_demo_yb.svg)

 - demo-ui is a simple single page application built with Spring Boot